Requirements for incoming students

 For more information, visit Immunizations.

 2. Complete AlcoholEdu and Sexual Assault Prevention course: All incoming students, including transfer students, are required to complete online courses called AlcoholEdu and Sexual Assault Prevention for Undergraduates/Graduates.
 These two courses provide students with important information and resources around alcohol abuse prevention and sexual violence prevention.
-The courses will be released in late July and are due at the end of August.
+The courses will be released in late January and are due in mid-February.
 The course will be emailed to new students, and reminders will be sent out periodically about the courses.
 For more information on these courses, visit AlcoholEdu for College & SAP.
 Please email Mary Duckett at email@example.com or firstname.lastname@example.org if you have any questions.
 The Wellness Center provides confidential advocacy services for students who have experienced gender-based violence.
 Please call The Line at 773-494-3810 if you need support or resources.
 The Line is open Monday-Friday, 8am-4:30pm and 24 hours on the weekend when classes are in session.

 Connecting to Mental Health and Medical Care